Towards Out-Of-Distribution Generalization: A Survey: Unsupervised Representation Learning

 \section{Unsupervised Representation Learning}

-In this section, we review methods focusing on the unsupervised representation learning, which can be mainly divided into two branches, namely disentangled representation learning and causal representation learning.
-These methods leverage human's prior knowledge to design and restrict the representation learning procedure, which endows the learned representation with certain properties that are potentially helpful for OOD generalization.
+In this section, we review methods that concentrate on unsupervised representation learning, which primarily include unsupervised domain generalization and disentangled representation learning.
+These methods either independently learn domain-agnostic features, or they employ pre-existing human knowledge to structure and regulate the representation learning process.
+By doing so, they ensure that the learned representation possesses certain attributes that may facilitate out-of-distribution generalization.